Corona Rigidity: Independence results, I. Nontrivial isomorphisms

 \subsubsection{Countable homogeneity}

 In the construction of automorphisms, countable saturation can be replaced by a weaker condition.
-A structure $C$ is \emph{countably homogeneous} if for every isomorphism $\Phi$ between separable elementary submodels $A$ and $B$ of $C$, a type over $A$ is realized in $C$ if and only if its $\Phi$-image is realized in $C$.
+A structure $C$ is \emph{countably homogeneous} if for every isomorphism $\Phi$ between separable elementary submodels $A$ and $B$ of $C$, a type over $A$ is realised in $C$ if and only if its $\Phi$-image is realised in $C$.
 Countable homogeneity implies that a structure in a countable language of density $\aleph_1$ has $2^{\aleph_1}$ automorphisms, by using $\sigma$-complete back-and-forth systems as in~\S\ref{S.CHModelTheory}.

 By~\cite[Theorem~1]{farah2017calkin}, $\cQ(H)$ is not countably homogeneous.
-Readers not used to the continuous logic may find the fact that the offender is a quantifier-free 2-type consisting of one condition amusing.
-Surprisingly, in~\cite[Theorem~2]{farah2017calkin} it is shown that even the subgroup of $\cU(\cQ(H))$ consisting of the unitaries of Fredholm index 0 is not countably homogeneous.
+Readers not used to continuous logic may find the fact that the offender is a quantifier-free 2-type consisting of one condition amusing.
+Surprisingly, in~\cite[Theorem~2]{farah2017calkin} it is shown that even the subgroup of $\cU(\cQ(H))$ consisting of the unitaries of Fredholm index 0 taken with the metric induced by the norm is not countably homogeneous.

 Another failure of countable saturation deserves mention.
 We will state it in the context of \cstar-algebras.
 If $A$ is a separable \cstar-algebra and~$\cU$ is a nonprincipal ultrafilter on $\bbN$, then both the (norm) ultrapower~$A_\cU$ and the asymptotic sequence algebra $A_\infty=\ell_\infty(A)/c_0(A)$ are countably saturated (\S\ref{S.CHModelTheory}).
 Let $\pi_\cU$ denote the quotient map from $A_\infty$ onto $A_\cU$.
 A question on the relation between $A_\infty$ and $A_\cU$, motivated by the recent progress on Elliott's classification programme of \cstar-algebras, brought the two-sorted structure $\fA=(A_\infty, A_\cU,\pi_\cU)$ into the focus (see~\cite{farah2019between}).
 At the hindsight, it is not too surprising that the countable saturation of~$\fA$ is equivalent to the ultrafilter $\cU$ being a P-point (\cite[Theorem~C]{farah2019between}).